-I confirm that I have received and read the Safeguarding Policy.
+I confirm that I have received, read and understood the Safeguarding Policy.
 I understand my responsibilities as described in this policy.
 Should I have any questions about the policy, I understand that I can discuss these with the School's Designated Safeguarding Lead or their Deputy.